K-Kuyama/yet-another-UI-for-AW/docs/USAGE.md

 ### 2. Setting up categories

 - Open Category Editor.
-You can add, edit and delete from this editor.
+You can add, edit and delete from this editor as same as Viewpoint Editor.

 ![Category Editor](CategoryEditor.png)